ActionPL/duckstation_openbios_savestates/SLUS-00605/README.md

 **Description:**

+Rounds: 3.
 Starts at main menu with "ARCADE" option highlighted.